rohrschacht/arkhash/README.md

 * Multiple loglevels to control verbosity
 * Use multiple threads to increase performance
 * Show progress in verify mode with progress bars
-* Ignore directories from .hfignore in subdir-mode
+* Ignore directories from .arkignore in subdir-mode

 ## Dependencies
 arkhash depends on sha1sum, md5sum, etc. to calculate the hashes.